bluefireteam/audioplayers/getting_started.md

 ### resume

-Starts playback from current position (by default, from the start).
+Starts playback from last paused position or from start by default.

 ```dart
   await player.resume();